sherman-jordan/pf2e-visioner/Feats-and-Features.md

 - Callout for Start Sneak adjusted to remind player that they will automatically succeed their Sneak so long as they follow the feat prerequisites.
 - If feat prerequisites are met, a chip is added to the Sneak Results dialog reminding the GM the recommendations may have changed due to the feat.
 - If feat prerequisites are met, recommendations are set to Undetected so long as Start and End Position requirements are met, regardless of Degree of Success.

+### That's Odd
+>> [NOTE!]
+>> We may be revising or removing the way this feat functions if we determine it doesn't quite fit the spirit of the Paizo description as written

+- All Seek Actions performed within range of an anomaly (Loot Token, Trap Token, or Visioner Hidden Wall) are treated as success

 ### Vanish into the Land
 Requires/ improves [Terrain Stalker](#terrain-stalker).